ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/manual-configuration/cluster-installation.md

   2. The edge node then fetches the stream from the origin node.
   3. Finally, the edge node distributes the stream to the requesting viewers.

-**Important Note:** Ensure that TCP port range 5000-65000 is open on the internal network.
-These ports should not be exposed to the public internet to maintain security.
+**Important Note:** Ensure that TCP port **5000** is open for internal network communication when running in **Cluster mode**.
+For security reasons, this port should remain inaccessible from the public internet.

 ## 1. Installing Ant Media Server (AMS)